 For more information click on any of the following topics:

-- If you are having TROUBLE PAYING your UTILITY BILLS, there are assistance programs available like HEAP and many others.
+If you are having TROUBLE PAYING your UTILITY BILLS, there are assistance programs available.
 Click the links below for info:

 The Munroe Falls Water Department prepares an annual report to provide information to you, the consumer, on the quality of your drinking water.
 This report is prepared and sent to all consumers no later than June 1st annually.
 Included within this report is general health information, water quality test results from the prior year, how to participate in decisions concerning your drinking water and water system contacts.